Sussex House School

 Photo: Diliff, CC BY-SA 3.0.

-The Natural History Museum in London is a museum that exhibits a vast range of specimens from various segments of natural history.
+The Natural History Museum in London, England, is a museum that exhibits a vast range of specimens from various segments of natural history.
 It is one of three major museums on Exhibition Road in South Kensington, the others being the Science Museum and the Victoria and Albert Museum.
 Natural History Museum is situated 3,400 feet west of Sussex House School.

 St Simon Zelotes